MischaPanch/cloudflow/README.md

 It is easy to reference released artifacts across all projects.
 This modularity and code-sharing is one of the main ideas behind CloudFlow.

 More detailed information can be found in the [CloufFlow Project Readme](project-templates/default/README.md).

+## Contributing

+CloudFlow can benefit greatly from contributions from its users.
+Please contact me at mischa.panch@gmail.com if you want to contribute or open an issue if you encounter a bug or have a question.
+There are two simple ways to contribute:

+- If you have used CloudFlow to setup a cool project, consider contributing it to the project-templates.
+Over time together we can assemble a collection of templates for CI/CD projects for all kinds of resources.
+- If you have adjusted CloudFlow generators for your own case and incorporated a new feature, consider creating a pull request for it.

+Of course, all other contributions and remarks are highly welcome as well.